-We offer the ability for people and groups to have their own dedicated knowledge map subsite.
-This enables you to organize and better manage your personal or your organization’s knowledge.
+Get your own knowledge map and organize and better manage your personal or your organization’s knowledge.
 You will have a dedicated subsite where you see your knowledge and visually search through it.
-Here is an example of such a subsite.
-It can be public or private.
+Here are examples of knowledge maps.
+The map can be public or private.

 Some of the benefits